arddluma/mantle/mt-node/README.md

 ## Devnet Genesis Generation

-The `mt-node` can generate geth compatible `genesis.json` files.
+The `op-node` can generate geth compatible `genesis.json` files.
 These files can be used with `geth init` to initialize the `StateDB` with accounts, storage, code and balances.
 The L2 state must be initialized with predeploy contracts that exist in the state and act as system level contracts.
-The `mt-node` can generate a genesis file with these predeploys configured correctly given hardhat compilation artifacts, hardhat deployment artifacts, a L1 RPC URL and a deployment config.
+The `op-node` can generate a genesis file with these predeploys configured correctly given hardhat compilation artifacts, hardhat deployment artifacts, a L1 RPC URL and a deployment config.